pat-tsai/School_District_Analysis/README.md

   - Once again, the data shows no significant changes in average math and reading scores.
 However, there is a substantial decrease in math and reading passing rates, resulting in about a 25% decrease in overall passing rate.

 ***How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?***
-  -Shown below are the top 5 performing schools (based on overall passing rate) before revising the data.
+  - Shown below are the top 5 performing schools (based on overall passing rate) before revising the data.

 ![ScreenShots](/Resources/Resources/top_schools_old.png)

 Thomas High School was previously ranked 2nd out of all schools in the district, with a whopping 90.95% overall passing rate.
 However, this rate dropped to 65% after removing the potentially tampered 9th grade data, resulting in a large drop in ranking.
 To put this into perspective, the bottom 5 ranking schools had overall passing rates between 53% - 53.54%.